opensearch-project/project-website/_posts/2025-05-30-Enhanced-Log-Analytics-with-Lookup-Join-and-Subsearch.md

 ## Subsearch: Investigate suspicious activity using subsearch

-You can use the `subsearch` command to identify users who had failed login attempts and later performed specific actions, such as logging in successfully.
+You can use the `subsearch` command to identify users who experienced failed login attempts and later performed specific actions, such as logging in successfully.
 This helps surface potentially unauthorized access attempts for further investigation:

 ```
 source=auth_logs